 |Code .||Dominant genera .||TP .||COD .||TN .||NH4-N .||RNP .||Mean .||Rank .|

-Table 2 shows the sensitivity of each dominant genus to environmental indicators, and the bold values represent the average value.
+The table shows the sensitivity of each dominant genus to environmental indicators, and the bold values represent the average value.
 The larger the value was (Mean), the higher the ranking was (Rank), indicating that the species was less sensitive to the corresponding environmental indicators.
 This provided important support for the discussion of the relationship between phytoplankton and water quality indicators in this paper.
 Bold is for better presentation of important data.

 Environmental factors affecting phytoplankton communities

 The water level in DPH fluctuated throughout the water transfer cycle (Figure 5), being generally low in S1 and increasing in S2.
 In 2018, Shandong Province experienced the heaviest rainfall in years.
 During that year, rainfall in the rainy season was much heavier than that in the historical period (570 mm), and the water storage volume in DPH was 63% higher than usual.
 Therefore, the rainfall runoff replenishment of DPH resulted in the overall elevation of the water level in the rainy season.
 The highest water level in S2 came as a result of the heavy rainfall.
 DPH was dry in the dry season.
 The rainfall in post-flood season of 2018 and pre-flood season of 2019 was lower than the post-flood (110 mm) and pre-flood (257 mm) seasons in the same historical period, and the water level dropped accordingly (Figure 6).
 At this time, the transferred water flowed into DPH, which alleviated the water level decline.
 Water demand around DPH changes with the seasons.
 The drop of water level after March was due to an increase in agricultural activities; accordingly, the transferred water amount is adjusted to keep the water level in DPH stable.